Getting started

 package has to be installed additionally.

-This installation guide assumes that you have your source files under src
+This installation guide assumes that you have your source files under src.
+If

 -